ye8303019/kritchie.github.io/_posts/2017-07-18-decoupling-your-system.markdown

 Lately I had a discussion with a colleague and I was explaining to him how one of our systems was built using message queues.
 I decided to make a blog post out of this discussion with the hope that some of you could benefit from that.

 # We need this ASAP !
 So many times, I hear about imaginary latency issues.
-Let me tell you something, not everything needs to be “real-time” or be accessed right now at this very nanosecond.
-Even if your system is not real-time, your system can still be fast to respond.
+In reality, not everything needs to be “real-time” or be accessed right now at this very nanosecond.
+Even if your system is not real-time, it can still be fast to respond.
 It’s not a zero-sum game.

 <img src="{{ site.github.url }}/assets/decoupled.png"/>